Richard Wagner Museum, Lucerne: History

-Wagner moved to Bayreuth in 1872, planning to build a theatre.
-Apart from occasionally being rented during the summer, the house afterwards stood empty.
+Apart from occasionally being rented during the summer, the Tribschen house afterwards stood empty.
 In 1931 the house and surrounding parkland were purchased from the Am Rhyn family by the City of Lucerne.
 The villa was opened as a museum in 1933.

 In 1938, the first Lucerne Festival began with a concert in the gardens of the villa, conducted by Arturo Toscanini.
 It included music by Wagner.